MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/availability-performance/node-auto-repair-errors.md

 ---
 # Troubleshoot common node auto-repair errors

-This article provides potential causes and solutions to common node auto-repair errors, and outlines best practices for monitoring the node auto-repair process.

-## Overview

 When Azure Kubernetes Service (AKS) detects a node with a `NotReady` status for more than five minutes, it attempts to automatically repair the node.
 Node auto-repair is a best-effort service.
 It doesn't guarantee that the node can be restored to a healthy state.
 For more information, see [node auto-repair process](/azure/aks/node-auto-repair).

 During the node auto-repair process, AKS initiates `reboot`, `reimage`, and `redeploy` actions on your unhealthy node.
 Errors can occur due to various reasons and error codes are discovered through [Kubernetes events](/azure/aks/events).
 You can use Kubernetes events to monitor the status of your node and the auto-repair actions.

+This article provides potential causes and solutions to common node auto-repair errors, and outlines best practices for monitoring the node auto-repair process.

 ## Prerequisites